eoscostarica/guide.eoscostarica.io/docs/tools/docker.md

 To have an initial docker configuration, we need to set up three main thing:

 1. **Dockerfile**: Define the steps needed to create the image and run it.
 Each instruction in a Dockerfile creates a layer in the image.
-1. **Image**: An image is a read-only template with instructions for creating a Docker container
+1. **Image**: An image is a read-only template with instructions for creating a Docker container.
 1. **Container**: A container is a runnable instance of an image.
 You can create, start, stop, move, or delete a container using the Docker API or CLI.

 ## Docker Compose